sigurdurb/jupyterhub-ipyparallel/README.md

 the ipcluster_config.py might need to be configured for the remote python bash script and if the remote user directory and username differ from the local environment.
 But in Jupyterhub and Jötunn they are the same, both under `/home/<username>`

 For most recent magics and MPI functionality:
-Install most recent ipython and ipyparallel, notebook and jupyter server Install widgetsnbextension and have this in notebook `!jupyter nbextension enable --py widgetsnbextension`, or terminal:`jupyter nbextension enable --py widgetsnbextension` `
+Install most recent ipython and ipyparallel, notebook and jupyter_server Install widgetsnbextension and have this in notebook `!jupyter nbextension enable --py widgetsnbextension`, or enable on terminal:`jupyter nbextension enable --py widgetsnbextension` `

 #### Starting cluster:
 Through the IPython clusters tab
-Logs for starting on RU Jupyterhub are available for root with command `less +G /var/log/jupyterhub/rupyter.log` but can also be started on terminal `ipcluster start -n 4 --profile jotunn`
+Log for starting on RU Jupyterhub are available for root with command `less +G /var/log/jupyterhub/rupyter.log` but can also be started on terminal `ipcluster start -n 4 --profile jotunn`

-## Connecting to Views
+## Connecting to Views (direct view, loadbalanced view, broadcast view)
+A view provides access to a subset of the engines available to the client.
+Jobs are submitted to the engines via the view.
+A direct view allows the user to explicitly send work specific engines.
+The load balanced view is like the `Pool` object in `multiprocessing`, and manages the scheduling and distribution of jobs for you.
+The Broadcast view is the newest addition and the fastest way to send tasks as it is O(1) while Direct view is O(N)

 ```python
 # After a cluster is started use the Client to connect to the engines